 BPP has closely monitored policy changes and assessed risks associated with climate change in preparation for adapting itself to both physical, policy, and legal changes in several countries.
 Therefore, the company has to adjust itself in various ways, for example, using the business continuity management system to assess risks, impacts and opportunities associated with changes in order to align with the Task Force on Climate-related Financial Disclosures (TCFD), including setting the carbon pricing as part of the investment consideration in various projects.

-- GHG emission intensity of 0.603 tonnes CO2e / MWh, a decrease of 10.8%, compared to the target set and a reduction of 4.4% when compared to the 2012 baseline.
+- GHG emission intensity of 0.609 tonnes CO2e / MWh, a decrease of 9.9%, compared to the target set.

 Key Activities and Projects